hmrc/aws-lambda-telescope-msk/README.md

 [![Brought to you by Telemetry Team](https://img.shields.io/badge/MDTP-Telemetry-40D9C0?style=flat&labelColor=000000&logo=gov.uk)](https://confluence.tools.tax.service.gov.uk/display/TEL/Telemetry)

 Telescope library for interacting with an MSK/Kafka cluster.
+This lambda is responsible for fetching metrics about MSK and passing them to Clickhouse.
+An example usage of the metrics can be seen on the Telescope MSK Grafana Dashboard.

 ## Requirements